Vran-n/uBlock-List/README.md

 > [!IMPORTANT]
-> Please report any bugs or missing features immediately as I'm not going to be able to check all of them
+> Please report any bugs or issues immediately as I'm not going to be able to check all of them

 # uBlockOrigin-List
 > [!NOTE]